All Episodes

 You know, why don't you dig a deeper grave for yourself, and I'll never invite you back on the program.

-That's the way we'll end it.
+That's the way we'll end this.

-But let's I want to follow up on something that both Matt and John were just talking about.
+But let's, I want to follow up on something that both Matt and John were just talking about.

 Think back to 2018.